furqonm/developer-associate/README.md

 ### 1. Video Demo Labs
 - [Developing on AWS](http://bit.ly/Devlabs)

     > Video recordings of lab walkthroughs that you can watch to refresh what you have previously worked on.
-These videos are not recordings from an AWS Academy class lab.

 ### 2. Step-by-Step Tutorials
 - [Well-Architected Labs](https://www.wellarchitectedlabs.com/)